lop-Louis/northbook/docs/runbooks/community-pack.md

 # Community meeting pack

-This pack bundles the agenda, outputs, and reference links for a community session. <a href="#agenda" data-primary-action>Prep the meeting pack</a> or <a href="./index" data-secondary-action>Browse the runbooks index</a>.
+This pack bundles the agenda, outputs, and reference links for a community session.
+[Prep the meeting pack](#agenda) or [Browse the runbooks index](./index).

 ## Prep checklist